mysterious-coding/base_entranced/README.md

 * Trigger_hurt		524288
 * Other (lava, sentry, etc)				1048576
 * Vehicle freezing immunity		2097152

-* To make NPC immune to ALL damage (godmode), use nodmgfrom -1
+For example, to make an NPC receive double knockback from melee, stun baton, and pistol, add 1+2+8=11, so use the flag "doubleKnockbackFrom 11"

-For example, to make an NPC immune to damage from melee, stun baton, and pistol, add 1+2+8=11, so use the flag "nodmgfrom 11"
+Special note on nodmgfrom: you can use -1 as shortcut for complete damage immunity(godmode).

 Mapmakers can add some extra keys to worldspawn entity for additional control over their maps:
 * Mapmakers can set the "forceOnNpcs" key in worldspawn to 1-3, which forces the server to execute /g_forceOnNpcs to a desired number.
 If set, this cvar overrides victimOfForce for all NPCs on the map.
 If this key is not set, it will default to 0 (no force on NPCs - JK3 default).